- Name and address of the Controller

 Necessary cookies: enable basic website functions, such as website navigation and access to secure areas of the website.
 They are required for the website’s operation and cannot be disabled.

-The legal basis for the processing of personal data using necessary cookies is the fulfilment of our contract made with you pursuant to Art.
-6 Para.
-1 lit. b.
-GDPR.
+The legal basis for the processing of personal data using necessary cookies is the fulfilment of our contract made with you pursuant to GDPR Article 6 paragraph 1 lit. b).

 Functional cookies: provide you with a more convenient experience on our website.
 For example, your sound preferences (on/off) can be saved for each individual game and do not need to be adjusted every time you play.
 These cookies are enabled by default but you have the option to disable them.

-The legal basis for the processing of personal data using functional cookies is our legitimate interest in the data processing within the meaning of Art.
-6 Para.
-1 lit. f.
-GDPR.
+The legal basis for the processing of personal data using functional cookies is our legitimate interest in the data processing within the meaning of GDPR Article 6 paragraph 1 lit. f).

 Tracking & marketing cookies: are used for to analyse how the website is used.
 This allows us to continuously optimise our offer for you.
 They also allow us to verify whether players are directed to our website by one of our marketing partners.
 These cookies are only enabled if you allow them.
 Alternatively, you can select to “Accept all cookies”.

-The processing of personal data using tracking and marketing cookies takes place only if there is corresponding consent pursuant to art.
-6 para.
-1 lit. a.
-GDPR as a legal basis.
+The processing of personal data using tracking and marketing cookies takes place only if there is corresponding consent pursuant to GDPR Article 6 paragraph 1 lit. a) as a legal basis.

 You can change your cookie banner preferences at any time by clicking here.